uktrade/market-access-public-frontend/tests_e2e/README.md

 # End to end tests for Market Access public frontend

-This repository provides a set of end to end tests to ensure the core user journeys of the service is functional.
+This repository provides a set of end to end tests to ensure the core user journeys of the service are functional.

 #### Prerequisites
 1. create a new virtual environment with (Python 3.7+)